Man with glasses using smartphone to verify digital ID

 Why Doesn’t Britain Have ID Cards?

-Britain ended its ID card program in 2011 due to concerns over privacy, cost, and effectiveness, opting for passports and driving licences instead.
+Britain ended its ID card programme in 2011 over concerns about privacy, cost, and effectiveness.

 Does the UK Have a Digital ID?